DusKing1/state-of-the-art-shitcode/README.md

 Release new versions as you want, especially if there is more than one developer in a team.
 This is a "freedom" principle.

-### 💩 As many as you can try to release all development versions to ordinary people
+### 💩 As many as you can try to release development versions to ordinary people

 Especially if there are many users.
 Mess their data and burn their devices.